Webmoss/frens_nft_react/README.md

 The NFT smart contract utilises the Sui Object Display standard which is a template engine that enables on-chain management of off-chain representation (display) for a type.
 [More info](https://docs.sui.io/standards/display)

-This project was a first attempt at working with Sui, Move and React.js so includes a very simple frontend that integrates with Sui Network.
-All in all it was a fun learning experience and look forward to exploring Sui more in the future.
+This project was my first attempt at working with Sui, Move and React.js so includes a very simple frontend that integrates with the Sui Network.
+All in all it was a fun learning experience and I look forward to exploring Sui more in the future.

+ARTWORK
+All artwork is stored on IPFS via Pinata and was created by [LOR3LORD](https://twitter.com/LOR3LORD).

 Regards WebMoss